kylemcdonald/nvidia-co2/readme.md

 - Carbon intensity changes with time of day.
 - Some datacenters are [offset with carbon credits](https://cloud.google.com/sustainability).

 When running the first time at an IP address, the script will geolocate your IP address and estimate the local carbon intensity.
 This information will be cached between runs in `/tmp/nvidia-co2-cache.(dir|bak|dat)`.
-The first run might take 1 second, subsequent runs should take 200ms.
+The first run might take 1 second, additional runs should take 200ms.

 ## Install